Flashes and Floaters

 Your eye doctor will place pupil-dilating drops and conduct a complete eye examination in order to find the cause of floaters and flashes in your eyes.

-Floaters and flashes will normally disappear over weeks or months.
+Flashes and floaters will normally disappear over weeks or months.
 If however, the symptoms persist and adversely affect your vision; your doctor may recommend surgery called vitrectomy.
 During this procedure, a small incision is made in your eye and the jelly-like vitreous is removed.
 A solution is temporarily placed in the eye to prevent it from losing its shape until your body makes and fills your eye with enough fluid that replaces the solution.
 There is no guarantee that vitrectomy will remove all the floaters in your vision as new floaters can always develop after surgery.
 As with any surgical procedure, vitrectomy has its own risks and complications, which include elevated pressure in the eye leading to glaucoma, bleeding, injury to the retina, and eye infections.

 Flashes and floaters are usually harmless and go away with time; however, they can also indicate more serious conditions such as posterior vitreous detachment, retinal tear, or retinal detachment, which if left untreated can lead to severe loss of vision.